DXVVAY/hcaptcha-reverse/README.md

 I think it's used to verify the data is authentic / non duplicated (output is different each time you run the function)

 ## Stamp
-[This script](https://github.com/DXVVAY/hcaptcha-reverse/blob/main/scripts/stamp.py) is used to generate the stamo value in the fingerprint.
+[This script](https://github.com/DXVVAY/hcaptcha-reverse/blob/main/scripts/stamp.py) is used to generate the stamp value in the fingerprint.

 ## Event hashes